microsoftgraph/msgraph-sdk-powershell/src/ManagedTenants/beta/docs/New-MgBetaTenantRelationshipManagedTenantAuditEvent.md

 ```

 ### -Category
-A category which represents a logical grouping of activities.
+A category that represents a logical grouping of activities.
 Required.
 Read-only.